RMCServers/Birthdays/README.md

 ## Configuration

-You can configure the command to execute on a player's birthday in the configuration file.
+You can set the command to execute on a player's birthday in the configuration file.

 ## Compatibility